SkoolNotes/Taproot/2020BIO101/KBxPCRcont.md

 	1. Annealing allows the primers to bind to their respective sequences on the earlier created 'templates.'

 2.  *Extension at approximately 72°C*
-	1. During the Extension phase, *Taq* Polymerase
+	1. During the Extension phase, *Taq* polymerase creates new strands of DNA by extending the primers.

 ##### In one or two sentences for each, explain why the following mistakes would lead to a failed PCR reaction (assume 30 cycles of the typical denaturation, annealing, and extension temperature sequence unless otherwise noted):